jashansidhu92/Sidhu_Jashanpreet_ISD_Assignment-1/OneDrive/Desktop/rrc/sem 2/isd/projects/assignment-1/README.md

 Subject (BankAccount): The BankAccount class (or its subclasses like ChequingAccount and SavingsAccount) is the subject that maintains a list of observers (clients) and notifies them when changes occur.
 It uses attach() to add observers and notify() to alert them of any updates.

 Observer (Client): The Client class acts as the observer.
-When attached to a bank account, it is notified of changes through the update() method, allowing the client to react to those changes (e.g., by updating their account display).
+When attached to a bank account, it is notified of changes through the update() method, allowing the client to react to those changes.